littlemove/drafteable/README.md

 - Provide methods to check draft or published status.
 - Provide methods to change draft or published status.

+Right now, this gem provides the last two points.
+You should generate the appropriate migration to add a draft column.
+Something like:

+    add_column :posts, :draft, :boolean, default: false

 ## Installation

 Add this line to your application's Gemfile: